* Record closes on Wall Street underpin sentiment

 "The Fed's decision first seemed to have suggested a dovish tone, and the dollar dropped.
 U.S. long-term yields are expected to be on the defensive, and it would serve as a tailwind to Japanese stocks," said Masayuki Kubota, chief strategist at Rakuten Securities.

 "The Nikkei will likely stay in a narrow range near the 20,000-mark for a while."

-Nintendo Co was up 6.6 percent at midday after touching four-week highs.
-It was the most traded stock by turnover after the console maker said it swung to a profit in the first quarter, beating analyst estimates, due to strong demand for its Switch console.
+Nintendo Co soared 7.6 percent and was the most traded stock by turnover after the console maker said it swung to a profit in the first quarter, beating analyst estimates, due to strong demand for its Switch console.

-Banks and insurers underperformed.
-Mitsubishi UFJ Financial Group dropped 0.6 percent, Sumitomo Mitsui Financial Group fell 0.9 percent and Dai-ichi Life Holdings declined 0.8 percent.
+Mitsubishi UFJ Financial Group dropped 0.5 percent, Sumitomo Mitsui Financial Group fell 0.6 percent and Dai-ichi Life Holdings declined 0.5 percent.

-The broader Topix advanced 0.4 percent to 1,627.23.
-(Reporting by Ayai Tomisawa; Editing by Lisa Twaronite & Shri Navaratnam)
+The broader Topix advanced 0.4 percent to 1,626.84.
+(Reporting by Ayai Tomisawa; Editing by Kim Coghill)